rud3olph/network-monitoring-stack/readme.md

 5. Add the data sources in Grafana:
     - Prometheus | http://172.16.20.5:9090
 6. Create the Grafana dashboard by importing the .json
-7. Ubuntu Server - Gringotts: configure node_exporter, see manual.
+7. Ubuntu Server - Gringotts: configure node_exporter, see the manual in the Prometheus folder.
 (Confirm by visiting http://172.16.20.5:9100/metrics)
-8. Install the LUA packages on the OpenWrt accesspoints, see manual in misc folder.
+8. Install the LUA packages on the OpenWrt accesspoints, see the manual in Prometheus folder.

 ### Links
 Source: [Visualising Latency Variance in Grafana](https://peter.run/blog/2019-07-28-visualising-latency-variance-in-grafana-in-2019/)